Thailand - Random Thoughts Page 4

 Music

 Some countries I've visited fill the airwaves with popular music from Britain and America, hardly producing any of their own locally.
 Not so Thailand.
 It's different in Bangkok but out in the provinces it is rare to hear any foreign music.
-All of the music I listen to on the local radio stations is home grown and some of it is very, very good.
-In fact, I'm getting quite hooked.
+All of the music I listen to on the local radio stations is home grown and some of it is quite good.

 As a casual listener, the music seems to be divided into two streams.
 There is the more traditional style Thai music with strained vocals, twangy mandolin-type and other traditional instruments, over-enthusiastic horn sections and funky electric guitars.
 This doesn't usually do too much for me.
 It's better to my ears than Chinese traditional music and nowhere near as annoying as Indian music but I find it quite depressing after a while.

-The fact of the matter is that there are many different styles of Thai music but I just don't know enough about them to begin to describe the subtle differences.
 Mor Lam is another popular genre, originating from the Northeast - Lao and Isaan - but even Mor Lam can be sub-divided into several different forms.
-See the Wikipedia Mor Lam entry for more details.

-Very popular is a girl from Chiang Mai called Lanna Cummins (her surname is from an Australian father, I believe).
+Very popular some years ago was a young girl from Chiang Mai called Lanna Cummins (her surname is from an Australian father, I believe).
 Her song Wai Jai Dai Gaa which is a really catchy tune with a nice lyric was a huge hit in Thailand and would probably do well in other countries if given enough air play.

 Lanna's first album (called simply 'Lanna Cummins') is an absolute classic.
 If you are in Thailand, just buy it.
 It will only cost you Bt135 or so.
 There isn't a weak track and even though Wai Jai Dai Gaa is catchy, there are better tracks on the album.
 Her second album wasn't as good but the first album set the bar incredibly high.